DIN-DKE/DIN_DKE_SPEC_99200__ReqIF_interpretation_for_public_standards/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-# This Template is currently in development

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+(If you are familiar with the ReqIF, please describe the new feature related to the Schema, SpecObjects, Attributes, Relations, ...)

+**Is this feature related to a specific Requirement Management System?**
+- RMS: [e.g. Polarion]
+- Version [e.g. 22]

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.